gvwilson/sensibleadventures/nardica/nardica.md

 "---Fifth of Ang Kwan," he finished, bowing slightly.
 "It's a pleasure to meet you.
 Nagatha has told me a great about you."

-"Hasn't told me anything about *you*," Iffy said, immediately regretting it.
+"Hasn't told me anything about *you*," Iffy said, immediately regretting her attempt to be flippant.

 But the ecologist simply smiled.
 "That's probably for the best."